 As Stephen Batchelor, author of the brilliant but brief book, Buddhism Without Beliefs, wrote:

-The former relies on the truths established in an earlier time by persons not encountered by the observer/believer.
-The latter relies on one’s own experiential knowledge to determine what is true.
+Practical Buddhism is not a religion, but a way of being in the world.
+Being in the world is very different from observing religious doctrine, dogma, and beliefs.
+Religion relies on the truths established in an earlier time by persons not encountered by the observer/believer.
+Practical Buddhism relies on one’s own experiential knowledge to determine what is true.

 Practical Buddhism is the reemergence of classical Buddhist life.
 It takes the robes and ritual out of daily life and focuses on the experience of living mindfully and compassionately reinforced by daily meditation.

 The following posts are an introduction to a better way of bing in the world…

 2,600 years ago, a former prince who purposely left his life of leisure to discover the truths of everyday life, began a movement that started with these four simple truths of existence.
 His name was Siddartha but when he experienced his awakening, his followers called him the Buddha, or the ‘one who is awake.’